Collaborative Regression of Expressive Bodies using Moderation: Method

 \subsection{Expressive \threeD Body Model}

-We use the expressive \smplx \cite{Pavlakos2019_smplifyx} body model that captures whole-body pose and shape, including facial expressions and finger articulation.
+We use the expressive \smplx \cite{Pavlakos2019_smplifyx} body model, which captures whole-body pose and shape, including facial expressions and finger articulation.
 It is a differentiable function $\mesh(\shape, \pose, \expression)$, parameterized by shape $\shape$, pose $\pose$ and expression $\expression$, that produces a \threeD mesh.
-The shape parameters $\shape \in \mathbb{R}^{200}$ are coefficients of a linear shape space, learned from \caesar\cite{CAESAR} registered scans.
+The shape parameters $\shape \in \mathbb{R}^{200}$ are coefficients of a linear shape space, learned from registered \caesar\cite{CAESAR} scans.
 This is a joint shape space for the body, face, and hands, naturally capturing their shape correlations.
 The expression parameters $\expression \in \mathbb{R}^{50}$ are also coefficients of a low-dimensional linear space.
 The overall pose parameters $\pose$ consist of body, jaw and hand pose vectors.
 Each joint rotation is encoded as a 6D vector \cite{zhou_2019_cvpr}, except for the jaw, which uses Euler angles, \ie a \threeD vector.
-We follow the notation of~\cite{Kanazawa2018_hmr} and denote posed joints with $X(\pose, \shape) \in \mathbb{R}^{J\times 3}$, where $J=55$.
+We follow the notation of~\cite{Kanazawa2018_hmr} and denote posed joints with $X(\pose, \shape) \in \mathbb{R}^{J\times 3}$, where $J=55$. \qheading{Camera:} To reconstruct \smplX from images, we use the weak-perspective camera model with scale $s \in \mathbb{R}$ and translation $\bm{t} \in \mathbb{R}^2$.
+We denote the joints $X$ and model vertices $M$ projected on the image with $\bm{x} \in \mathbb{R}^{J \times 2}$ and $\bm{m} \in \mathbb{R}^{V \times 2}$.